 That conviction stemmed from a 2007 arrest in which an officer claimed Meek Mill pointed a gun at him.
 The case involved drug and gun charges.
 It went to a bench trial – trial by judge and not a jury – and resulted in a guilty verdict.
 The only witness against Mill was the arresting officer.

 History of the Case

-Mill was granted release from prison in April 2018 by the Pennsylvania Supreme Court.
+Mill was granted release from prison in April 2018 by the Pennsylvania Superior Court.